phogolabs/parcello/README.md

 [![Coverage][codecov-img]][codecov-url]
 [![Go Report Card][report-img]][report-url]

-**The tools is depracted.
+**The tool is depracted.
 Golang officially supports embedded resources.**

 **For more information have a look at [embed](https://golang.org/pkg/embed/).**